kenghoufong1/NoteTaker/README.md

 <ul>

 <h3><p align="center">General infromation<h3>
-    The Useage of this Repo is so that i can create a read me file with input into the termial.
+    The Useage of this Repo is so that i can create a note taker using fs and node .
     </p>

 <h3><p align="center">Setup<h3>`
-    This repo contains 2 json files, 2 js files , 1 read me file and a MIT license.
+    This repo contains 2 json files, 2 js files , 1 read me file ,1css file and a MIT license.

 <h3><p align="center">License<h3>
 This repo uses the MIT license